 Our Manager is responsible for administering our business activities and day-to-day operations and, pursuant to a services agreement between our Manager and Ellington, relies on the resources of Ellington to support our operations.
 Ellington has well-established portfolio management resources for each of our targeted asset classes and an established infrastructure supporting those resources.
 Through our relationship with our Manager, we benefit from Ellington's highly analytical investment processes, broad-based deal flow, extensive relationships in the financial community, financial and capital structuring skills, investment surveillance database, and operational expertise.
 For example, Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of MBS collateral and MBS market transactions.
-Ellington analyzes this data to identify possible trends and develops financial models used to support the investment and risk management process.
-In addition, throughout Ellington's 20-year investing history, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
-In addition, our Manager provides us with access to a wide variety of asset acquisition and disposition opportunities and information that assist us in making asset management decisions across our targeted asset classes, which we believe provides us with a significant competitive advantage.
+Ellington analyzes this data to identify possible trends and develops financial models used to support our investment and risk management process.
+In addition, throughout Ellington's 21-year investing history, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
+In addition, Ellington provides us with access to a wide variety of asset acquisition and disposition opportunities and information that assist us in making asset management decisions across our targeted asset classes, which we believe provides us with a significant competitive advantage.
 We also benefit from Ellington's finance, accounting, operational, legal, compliance, and administrative functions.

-As of December 31, 2014, Ellington employed over 150 employees and had assets under management of approximately \$6.16 billion, of which approximately \$4.74 billion comprised our company, as well as Ellington Residential Mortgage REIT, a real estate investment trust, or "REIT," listed on the NYSE under the ticker "EARN," various hedge funds and other alternative investment vehicles that employ financial leverage, and (ii) approximately \$1.42 billion was comprised of accounts that do not employ financial leverage.
+As of December 31, 2015, Ellington employed over 160 employees and had assets under management of approximately \$6.1 billion, of which approximately \$4.5 billion comprised our company, as well as Ellington Residential Mortgage REIT, a real estate investment trust for U.S. federal income tax purposes, or "REIT," listed on the NYSE under the ticker "EARN," and various hedge funds and other alternative investment vehicles that employ financial leverage, and approximately \$1.6 billion was comprised of accounts that do not employ financial leverage.